hollytb/Dissertation/README.md

 # Dissertation
-Most recent csv are not uploaded due to the size limit on github.
+Most recent csv files are not uploaded due to the size limit on github.
 Ignore the data folder.